-What do I need to bring with me when I go to the polls to vote?
+What do I need to take with me when I go to the polls to vote?

 Louisiana law requires a picture identification card to vote at the polling place.
 This can include a Louisiana driver’s license, a Louisiana Special ID card, or other generally recognized picture identification card.
 If you do not have a picture ID card, you may sign an affidavit which will be attached to the precinct register, and you will be required to provide further identification as requested by the Commissioner at the polling place.